andriyyatsykiv/TacMapGen/README.md

 # TacMapGen
-OpenStreetMaps-driven Tactical Map Generation - ft.
-OSMnx and GeoPandas
+Easy Tactical Map Generation for outdoor competitive sports, with a specific focus on Airsoft and Paintball.

 Install
 --------